Guest writer: Jonathan Gharbi de Maré

 Vines taking off, Uzumfermer's vineyard outside Tashkent.

-At the Uzumfermer vineyard outside the capital Tashkent, they talk about the struggle to start up a vineyard after Gorbachev's reign.
-The family that owns the vineyard took over the old land in the 1980s and found a few logs that had survived, but that didn't help much so they had to start again.
+At the Uzumfermer winery outside the capital Tashkent they tell us about the struggle to start up a vineyard after Gorbachev's rampage.
+The family that owns the vineyard took over the old land in the 80s and found the occasional log that survived but it did not help much so they had to start over.

 There are also two other wineries near Tashkent, Mehnat Group and Chateau Hamkor that are worth visiting.
 Uzumfermer began by planting both local grapes like Bayan-Shirey, Rkatsiteli, Hindongna and Soyaki but also classics like Cabernet Sauvignon, Merlot, Riesling and Pinot Noir.